-BJA Funding Requirements:
+BJA Budget Requirements:

-Limitation on Use of Award Funds for Employee Compensation; Waiver: With respect to any award of more than \$250,000 made under this solicitation, federal funds may not be used to pay total cash compensation (salary plus bonuses) to any employee of the award recipient at a rate that exceeds 110 percent of the maximum annual salary payable to a member of the federal Government's Senior Executive Service (SES) at an agency with a Certified SES Performance Appraisal System for that year.
-(The 2011 salary table for SES employees is available at www.opm.gov/oca/11tables/indexSES.asp.)
+Limitation on Use of Award Funds for Employee Compensation; Waiver:

+With respect to any award of more than \$250,000 made under this solicitation, federal funds may not be used to pay total cash compensation (salary plus bonuses) to any employee of the award recipient at a rate that exceeds 110 percent of the maximum annual salary payable to a member of the federal Government's Senior Executive Service (SES) at an agency with a Certified SES Performance Appraisal System for that year.
+(The 2012 salary table for SES employees is available at www.opm.gov/oca/12tables/indexSES.asp.)
 Note: A recipient may compensate an employee at a higher rate, provided the amount in excess of this compensation limitation is paid with non-federal funds.
 (Any such additional compensation will not be considered matching funds where match requirements apply.)

 The limitation on compensation rates allowable under an award may be waived on an individual basis at the discretion of the Assistant Attorney General (AAG) for OJP.
-An applicant that wishes to request a waiver must include a detailed justification in the budget narrative of its application.
+An applicant requesting a waiver should include a detailed justification in the budget narrative of its application.
+Unless the applicant submits a waiver request and justification with the application, the applicant should anticipate that OJP will request the applicant to adjust and resubmit its budget.